The Children’s Society v Z/Yen Cricket Match, Regent’s Park, 28 June 2001

 That is pretty much as I remember it!!

-One vital matter that emerges from this piece of cricket archaeology is proof positive – we might call it silicon dating – that I bought my cricket troos that spring, 2001, confirming that they are significantly older than England cricketer Rehan Ahmed, which was a matter of some conjecture and debate in King Cricket circles when that lad had his debut.
+One other vital matter that emerges from this piece of cricket archaeology is proof positive – we might call it silicon dating – that I bought my cricket troos that spring, 2001, confirming that they are significantly older than England cricketer Rehan Ahmed, which was a matter of some conjecture and debate in King Cricket circles when that lad had his debut.
 Indeed they are older than I suspected when I estimated 2002 or 2003 as the purchase date.

 Here are the scorecards from that historic and seminal 2001 match, which Z/Yen won by a smidgeon – 4 runs: